Modeling Long Cycles: Cyclical properties of macroeconomic and financial variables

-We use the BIC to select the appropriate specification for $D_t$ (i.e. whether to include a linear time trend, deterministic cycles or seasonal dummies).
-We also rely on the BIC to determine the presence of autocorrelation in $\{u_t\}$.
-Note that a BIC estimate of the lag order $p+2 \geq 3$ for $\{y_t\}$ implies an autocorrelation of order $p$ for $\{u_t\}$.
-In our empirical application, most of the time series do not exhibit autocorrelation in $\{u_t\}$ except for credit to GDP ratio, as indicated by the BIC.
-Moreover, credit-to-GDP ratio is the only series where we have included the seasonal dummies.
+In our empirical application, most of the time series do not exhibit autocorrelation in $\{u_t\}$, that is $p=0$, except for the credit-to-GDP ratio, as indicated by the BIC.
+Moreover, the credit-to-GDP ratio is the only series in which we have included seasonal dummies.

 Table \ref{tbl:empirical} presents our results.
-Note that the last three columns of the table describe the specification selected by the BIC for $D_t$ and the order of autocorrelation for $\{u_t\}$.
-For example, hours per capita contains a linear time trend and deterministic cycles of cosine and sine waves with $k=1$, which corresponds to a periodicity of $n/k = n$.
+Note that the last three columns of the table describe the specifications selected by the BIC for $D_t$ and the order of autocorrelation for $\{u_t\}$.
+For example, the hours per capita contains a linear time trend and deterministic cycles of cosine and sine waves with $k=1$, which corresponds to the periodicity of $n/k = n$.
 According to the BIC, the errors $\{u_t\}$ are serially uncorrelated.

-Columns 1 and 2 of the table report respectively the angular frequency-based measure $n\tau_{\theta}$ and the spectrum-maximizing frequency-based measure $n\tau_{\omega}$ for the cycle length.
-The point estimates for $n\tau_{\theta}$ and $n\tau_{\omega}$ are constructed by backing out the corresponding values of $c,d$ from the OLS estimates of $\phi_{1,n}$ and $\phi_{2,n}$, which then can be used to compute $\tau_{\theta}$ and $\tau_{\omega}$.
-The point estimates are indicated as ``---" when the autoregressive coefficient estimates of $\phi_{1,n}$ and $\phi_{2,n}$ correspond to acyclical processes\footnote{While the OLS estimates of the autoregressive coefficients may correspond to an acyclical process (no complex roots or no spectrum peak), our confidence sets for $\phi_{1,n}$ and $\phi_{2,n}$ may nevertheless include cyclical values.}, or when they are not available as in the case of autocorrelation.
-The minimum and maximum cycle length implied by the 95\% confidence intervals of $n\tau_{\theta}$ and $n\tau_{\omega}$ are given in the parentheses.
+Columns 1 and 2 of the table report, respectively, the angular frequency-based measure $n\tau_{\theta}$ and the spectrum-maximizing frequency-based measure $n\tau_{\omega}$ for the cycle length.
+The point estimates for $n\tau_{\theta}$ and $n\tau_{\omega}$ are constructed by backing out the corresponding values of $c,d$ from the OLS estimates of $\phi_{1,n}$ and $\phi_{2,n}$, which can then be used to compute $\tau_{\theta}$ and $\tau_{\omega}$.
+The point estimates are indicated as ``---" when the autoregressive coefficient estimates of $\phi_{1,n}$ and $\phi_{2,n}$ correspond to acyclical processes,\footnote{While the OLS estimates of the autoregressive coefficients may correspond to an acyclical process (no complex roots or no spectrum peak) our confidence sets for $\phi_{1,n}$ and $\phi_{2,n}$ may nevertheless include cyclical values.} or when they are not available as in the case of autocorrelation.
+The minimum and maximum cycle lengths implied by the 95\% confidence intervals of $n\tau_{\theta}$ and $n\tau_{\omega}$ are given in parentheses.
+For completeness, the table also reports the 95\% confidence intervals for $c$ and $d$.